mendhak/mendhak.github.io/_posts/2020-11-17-openstreetmap-tall-buildings.md

 ---

-I was given a very useful tip while working on some [OpenStreetMap tasks](https://www.hotosm.org/), regarding tall buildings.
+When mapping tall buildings, it's important to ensure that the drawn area matches the building's footprint - where it intersects with the earth.

-While mapping in OSM, it's a normal habit to just trace the roof of a building and move on to the next one.
-However you need to be careful with tall buildings - it's important to ensure that the drawn area matches the building's footprint - in other words, where it intersects with the earth.
+It's a normal habit to just trace the roof of a building and move on to the next one.
+However you need to be careful with tall buildings, just drawing the roof can be misleading, incorrect and could overlap other structures.
+Here's how to ensure that the buildings are mapped correctly.

 Take this example, there are two tall buildings here, and they're at an angle, not directly overhead.